Historical Society Meetings

 SOMERSET ACADEMY REUNION

-The Historical Society is working to bring together people who attended Somerset Academy for an all-class reunion in 2025.
+The Historical Society is working to bring together people who attended Somerset Academy for an all-class reunion.
 If you are interested please contact the Historical Society.

 Call: (207) 654-3471